lifting-bits/rellic/README.md

 git clone https://github.com/trailofbits/rellic.git
 ```

 Finally, we build Rellic.
 This script will create another directory, `rellic-build`, in the current working directory.
 All remaining dependencies needed by Rellic will be built in the `rellic-build` directory.
-Rellic will also build Z3 in an appropriate version if it's not installed in the system.
+Rellic will also download Z3 in an appropriate version if it's not installed in the system.

 ```shell
 ./rellic/scripts/build.sh